otoolecf/wedding-website/README.md

 I wanted to create something that would:

 1. Be completely free to host (or very close to it)
-2. Allow full customization of the look and feel
+2. Allow (mostly) full customization of the look and feel
 3. Let my non-technical partner manage content easily
 4. Provide a simple RSVP system with email confirmations

 For my complete journey including detailed thoughts on the tech stack choices, challenges, and what I learned, check out the [Project Journey](JOURNEY.md) document.

-## Contributing

-Contributions are welcome!
-If you're interested in improving this project, please feel free to:

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request